korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 Now let's include a loop to print the places in between, and we'll want to include an entry for each item, except the starting and ending points.
 Every line item will include where we started and where we ended up.
-Going back to _printItenirary_ method,
+Going back to _printItinerary_ method,

 ```java
 public static void printItinerary(LinkedList<String> list) {